Nociception/log_vs_lin_scale_on_scatter/README.md

    ```bash
    sudo apt install git
    ```

-   You can now clone the project, but reach the end of this section's steps before.
+   You can now clone the project, but you should reach the end of this section before.
+Read more about git [here](https://en.wikipedia.org/wiki/Git)

 3. Install python3:
    As this is a python project, you need python3 installed on your computer: